senaite/senaite.queue/docs/handling.rst

 SENAITE QUEUE keeps a prioritized queue that contains the tasks to be processed.
-Each time the clock wakes-up (*clock-server* directive in *buildout* configuration, see :doc:`installation`), the system checks if the queue is currently locked by a tasks consumer.
+Each time the clock wakes-up (*clock-server* directive in *buildout* configuration, see :doc:`installation`), the system checks if the queue is currently locked by the tasks consumer.
 If locked, the system does nothing and returns to a neutral state, awaiting for the undergoing task to finish.
 If the queue is not locked, the consumer pops the next task from the queue.
-This task consumer starts in a new thread and is responsible of delivering the task to the suitable adapter for its processing.
+The consumer then starts a new thread for processing the task.

 As soon as the processing of the task finishes, the consumer notifies the Queue so it can return to a neutral state and dispatch next task.
 This task is removed